ahatoum/SCCmec-Anti-Phage-Defenses/README.md

 # DEMO

 The main script(s) are a collection of custom functions and classes that are meant to be used in an exploratory fashion.
 The concept of small dataset for demo is inapplicable.
-They are is written in a clear, standalone, linear fashion that makes the flow of the code best instructions of how to use it.
+They are written in a clear, standalone, linear fashion that makes the flow of the code itself the best instructions of how to use it.

-The user can download the genomes that are listed in the manuscript (also on github: list_aureus.txt, list_epidermidis.txt) and use different parts of the script to analyze them.
+The user can download the genomes (full genbank files) that are listed in the manuscript (also here on github: list_aureus.txt, list_epidermidis.txt) and use different parts of the script to analyze them.

 # INSTRUCTIONS FOR USE